 This seventeenth century castle in the Blackhall area of the city has been home to a succession of high-status families.

 In the nineteenth century the property was known to have hosted a range of literary figures for weekends and soirees, including Charles Dickens, George Eliot, Lord Tennyson, and Hans Christian Andersen!
-The castle is currently on the market with a guide price of £5,000,000.
+The castle was recently on the market with a guide price of £5,000,000.

-Uncover more of Edinburgh's hidden gems with my Up-Close and Personal private walking tours of the city!
+Uncover more of Edinburgh's hidden gems with my private walking tours of the city!